Mexico City: Thriving, Cosmopolitan and Green

 The city certainly has a lot to offer tourists, who flock here almost twice as much as Cancun.
 Mexico city boasts four UNESCO World Heritage sites, 1400 colonial buildings, three major ancient pre-hispanic sites, 150 museums, 300 art galleries!

-There are many small parks called plazas here that add to the ambience for pedestrians.
+There are many small parks called plazas here that add to the ambiance for pedestrians.
 In the nearby colonia of Condesa, sidewalk cafes proliferate, in Roma, not so much.

-Roma has none of the pretentions of the more upscale Polanco, which is home to the big brands of the rich and full of high end designer shops.
+Roma has none of the pretensions of the more upscale Polanco, which is home to the big brands of the rich and full of high-end designer shops.